 -- "Great Storms of the Jersey Shore."
-A fresh copy of this photo book has just arrived.
 Light chipping of the dust jacket, but otherwise in near-fine condition.
 This fine collection of historical photographs shows coastal damage over several decades prior to Hurricane Sandy.
 Also for your consideration, "Sudden Sea," a riveting narrative of the 1938 hurricane and its impact on New England, especially Rhode Island.

 -- Several Stephen King hardcovers (later printings) have been added to the inventory.

-SUNDAYS 10 a.m. -- NEW CHURCH FAMILY, a congregation affiliated with International Christian Community Churches based in Asheville, N.C. (http://www.newiccc.org/), holds worship services in Daytona Beach at 3520 W. International Speedway Blvd.
+SUNDAYS 10 a.m. -- NEW CHURCH FAMILY, an inclusive Christian congregation formed in 1986, holds worship services in Daytona Beach at 3520 W. International Speedway Blvd.
 (US 92 at I-4) Visitors of all faiths, races and orientations are welcome.
 NCF benefits from books sold in our "Church Benefit" category.
-The church also offers a continuing "Book Giveaway" -- books and magazines donated by KingChamp Books and others are offered free of charge.
 Donations to the church are appreciated.
 More information is available at http://www.newchurchfamily.org/.
 Also check Facebook for our sermons, posted at New Church Family of Daytona Beach (Group).
 A Youth Outreach page is labeled "The Porch of Daytona"